yuniorcf/Data_science_projects/README.md

 </div>

-- :book: I’m Phisicist and hold a PhD on Natural Sciences
+- :book: I’m Physicist and hold a PhD on Natural Sciences
-- 💞️ I love mathematical modelling of any complex system in nature
+- 💞️ I love mathematical modeling of any complex system in nature
 - 🌱 I’m currently learning Data Science
 - 👀 I’m looking to collaborate on any Data Science project
 - 📫 How to reach me [@yuniorcabrales](mailto:yuniorcabrales@gmail.com)